raphaelreme/byotrack/README.md

     * Stardist [3] (Inference only.
 Training should be done with the [official implementation](https://github.com/stardist/stardist))
 * Particle Linking
     * EMHT [4] (Wrapper to the one implemented in Icy [1], requires Icy to be installed)
+    * u-track / TrackMate [7] (Wrapper to the TrackMate [6, 8] implementation in ImageJ/Fiji, requires Fiji to be installed)
 * Tracks Refining
     * Cleaning
     * EMC2 [5]: Track stitching (gap closing)